archiverjs/node-archiver/README.md

 #### finalize()

-Finalizes the instance.
-You should listen for the `end`/`close`/`finish` of the destination stream to properly detect completion.
+Finalizes the instance and prevents further writing to archive structure.
+You should then listen for the `end`/`close`/`finish` of the destination stream to properly detect completion.

 #### pointer()